-Which parts of Medicare cover physical therapy?
+Which parts of Medicare cover rehab and physical therapy?

 You can get coverage for physical therapy in different ways, depending on the type of Medicare plan.